Tkap1/epic_online_thing/README.md

 # How to make a level
 Find init_levels in shared.c

 See how the other levels are done, do that

-You can press keypad ADD and keypadd SUBTRACT to go up/down levels
+You can press keypad ADD and keypad SUBTRACT to go up/down levels